clemsonciti/palmetto-documentation/README.md

 The below will remain for historical purposes.

+## Overview

-This repository contains the source code for the Palmetto Cluster documentation, live at [palmetto.clemson.edu/palmetto](https://palmetto.clemson.edu/palmetto).
+This repository contains the source code for the **old** Palmetto Cluster documentation, live at [palmetto.clemson.edu/palmetto](https://palmetto.clemson.edu/palmetto).

 <img